Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 More Light for the Journey

 “Learn to do good.
 Seek justice.
 Help the oppressed.
 Defend the cause of orphans.
 Fight for the rights of widows.”
+(Isaiah 1:17, NLT)

 “Speak up for those who cannot speak for themselves; ensure justice for those being crushed.”
+(Proverbs 31:8-9, NLT)

 “Instead, I want to see a mighty flood of justice, an endless river of righteous living.”
+(Amos 5:24, NLT)

 “…whatever you did for one of the least of these brothers and sisters of mine, you were doing it to me!”
+(Matthew 25:40, NLT)

-And you’re not walking alone.
+And you do not walk alone.

 Call to Action